 Implementation and Distribution Strategies

-Building templates is only half the challenge—ensuring teams actually use them requires thoughtful implementation.
+Building templates is only half the job.
+Getting teams to actually use them takes a thoughtful rollout.

-Modern platforms supporting video at scale provide integrated template management as core functionality.
+Modern platforms that support video at scale include template management as a core feature.

 Training and Onboarding